What happens to someone's debts when they die?

 What debts are written off when someone dies?

-In the UK, student loans are written off when someone dies.
+In the UK, Government student loans are written off when someone dies.
 The loan will be wiped out and the borrower's loved ones will not be responsible for any outstanding balance.

 How long can you legally be chased for debt when someone dies?